Chan-man00/fogeye/README.md

 </p>

-Currently, the camera is set up for HDR 4-exposure bursts, [push_button_trigger](https://github.com/Chan-man00/fogeye/blob/main/openmv/button_control_4dm.py) and the wiring has been changed over to a push button.
+Currently, the camera is set up for HDR 4-exposure bursts [push_button_trigger](https://github.com/Chan-man00/fogeye/blob/main/openmv/button_control_4dm.py) and the wiring has been changed over to a push button.
 The push button switch is run between P0 and ground.

 </p>